 It can sometimes be a little tricky to find a family-friendly onsen in Japan.

-Most of them are separated by male and female which makes it tough to have a memorable experience with your family unless you’re willing to fork out for a private onsen, and they can get pricey.
+Most of them are separated into male and female which makes it tough to have a memorable experience with your family unless you’re willing to fork out for a private onsen, and they can get pricey.

 I want to introduce you to Oedo Onsen Monogatari, one of the oldest onsen theme parks in Japan.